Ventrosky/git-stats/README.md

 # git-stats

 Microservice API for gathering GitHub informations on a given User.
-Developed for a Data Visualization section on my [presonal page](https://salvatoreventr.one) (coming soon WIP).
+Developed for a Data Visualization section on my [presonal page](https://salvatoreventr.one).
 Live on [Glitch](https://observant-mouth.glitch.me).

 ## Endpoints